Skip to main content

 };

-Here again the semantics change a little bit, before if the token t wasn't found then the expression would evaluate to 107 + -1 which would map to an addition, now it will evaluate to 106 + -1 which will map to bytecode 105 which is the popcnt instruction.
+Here again the semantics change a little bit.
+Before, if the token t wasn’t found, the expression would evaluate to 107 + -1 which would map to an addition.
+Now it will evaluate to 106 + -1 which will map to bytecode 105 which is the popcnt instruction.

-But don't worry, we will fix it in the next step.
+But don’t worry, we’ll fix it in the next step.

 Remove indexOf Trick